 SS Mendi Remembrance, Noordwijk, The Netherlands

-In the annals of Southern Africa’s military history, 21 February 1917 is a dark day.
-It marks the sinking of the troopship SS Mendi after it was rammed off the Isle of Wight, with the loss of 616 South African servicemen, 607 of them members of the South African Native Labour Corps: Zulu, Xhosa, Sotho, Swazi, Tswana; the names on the SS Mendi Roll of Honour reflect every corner of Southern African society, then or since.
+In the annals of South Africa’s military history, 21 February 1917 is a dark day.
+It marks the sinking of the troopship SS Mendi after it collided with the SS Daro off the Isle of Wight, with the loss of 616 South African servicemen, 607 of them members of the South African Native Labour Corps: Zulu, Xhosa, Sotho, Swazi, and Tswana.
+The names on the SS Mendi Roll of Honour are still reflected in Southern African society.

-Today, the anniversary of the SS Mendi disaster is aptly the day on which South Africa remembers her fallen soldiers.
-Throughout the country, parades and ceremonies will be held to commemorate those South Africans who made the ultimate sacrifice in wars across the globe.
+Today, the anniversary of the SS Mendi disaster is aptly the day on which South Africa remembers all her fallen soldiers and in particular this tragic event.
+Across the country, parades and ceremonies will be held to commemorate those South Africans who paid the ultimate price in wars across the globe.

 SA Legion Europe Branch Chairman Lgr Andrew Bergman

 SA Deputy Military Attache Lt Col Andrew Mafololo and H. E. the South African Ambassador to the Netherlands, Mr Vusi Koloane lay a wreath of proteas on behalf of the Republic of South Africa